A2 Hosting Review | Is It Best for Your Site?

 With all of these measures in place, A2 Hosting’s servers are well-secured both on and offline.

-It was A2 Hosting’s knowledge base that really let it down – it was difficult to find answers quickly using its search feature, and in the end it fell below our expectations by 33%.
+In our investigation, it was A2 Hosting’s knowledge base that really let it down – it was difficult to find answers quickly using its search feature.
 While it might be okay for simple queries, we don’t recommend A2 Hosting’s knowledge base for complex issues!
+Overall, we gave A2 hosting a help and support score of 3.5 out of 5, but its shared hosting help and support got the lowest score for this research category: 2.5 out of 5.
+Considering this is the hosting type that beginners are most likely to choose, it’s a shame A2’s knowledge center couldn’t be stronger.

-A2 Hosting’s live chat support also failed to impress us, and failed to meet our customer support expectations by 13%.
+A2 Hosting’s live chat support also failed to impress us.
 Common complaints from our users included blunt, short answers from support agents, impersonal messages, and information such as links or screenshots sent as answers without any context.

 “The conversation felt quite impersonal, and the operator’s answers became quite brief – I felt as thought I was being a nuisance by asking so many questions.”